 When your bell peppers are exposed directly to the sun, it can cause discoloration and make them lose all the nutritious vitamins and proteins gradually.
 Their flavors may also get worse.

-Therefore, an ideal place to store bell peppers is somewhere cool and humid in your house.
+Therefore, an ideal place to store bell peppers is somewhere cool and dry in your house.

 Method 2: Storing Whole Bell Peppers In The Crisper Drawer (Up To 2 Weeks)